What to know about the queen’s lying in state in Westminster

 WHAT WILL PEOPLE SEE?

-The closed coffin will be draped with a royal flag and adorned with royal regalia including the Imperial State Crown — the same crown the queen wore for her 1953 coronation.
+The closed coffin is draped with the Royal Standard, a flag representing the sovereign and the U.K. It is adorned with royal regalia including the orb, the sceptre and the bejewelled Imperial State Crown — the same one the queen wore for her 1953 coronation.

-The coffin will be placed on a catafalque, or a raised platform, in the center of Westminster Hall.
-Royal guards will stand 24 hours a day at each corner of the platform.
+The coffin is placed on a catafalque, or a raised platform, in the center of Westminster Hall.
+Royal guards in plumed hats and ceremonial uniform will stand 24 hours a day at each corner of the platform.

 When the coffin was in Scotland earlier this week, it was topped with the Crown of Scotland and a wreath of white flowers.